tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 For authentication failure `401` is sent and for authorization failure `403` is sent.

 @@@ note
-To know more about realm roles, check out [keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#realm-roles)
+To know more about realm roles, check out the [keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#realm-roles)
 @@@

 ## Authorization Policies